thinkingabouther/rabbit-resending-requests/README.md

 ## Overview

 Producer and Consumer that work with RabbitMQ.
 Producer send a message with URI of a resource.
-Consumer recevies the URI and procceses it according to the logic inside Requester.
+Consumer receives the URI and processes it according to the logic inside Requester.
 The default one makes GET request.
-If request fails (status-code is not 20*), the message resends after a given delay using dead-letter exchange (DLX).
+If request fails (status-code is not 20*), the message resends after a given delay using dead-letter exchange (DLX) via Republisher.

 ## What is done
 - [Producer](https://github.com/thinkingabouther/rabbit-resending-requests/blob/master/Producer/RabbitMessageProducer.cs) that sends a message given as an argument
-- [Consumer](https://github.com/thinkingabouther/rabbit-resending-requests/blob/master/Consumer/RabbitMessageConsumer.cs) that processeses the message using [Requester](https://github.com/thinkingabouther/rabbit-resending-requests/blob/master/Consumer/Requesters/GetRequester.cs)
+- [Consumer](https://github.com/thinkingabouther/rabbit-resending-requests/blob/master/Consumer/RabbitMessageConsumer.cs) that processes the message using [Requester](https://github.com/thinkingabouther/rabbit-resending-requests/blob/master/Consumer/Requesters/GetRequester.cs)
+- [Rebulisher](https://github.com/thinkingabouther/rabbit-resending-requests/blob/master/Consumer/FailurePostProcessors/RabbitMessageRePublisher.cs) that resends the message back to a consumer after a given delay

 ## What might be done in the future
 - Custom growing TTL for message that was rejected